zacherydickson/SurEVirus/README.md

 reads 1 and 2 are fastq formatted fwd and reverse reads

+## Options

-If samtools, bwa or sdust are not in your PATH, or if you wish to provide an alternative location for either of them, you can do so with the --samtools, --bwa and --dust flags
+If samtools, bwa or sdust are not in your PATH, or if you wish to provide an alternative location for either of them, you can do so with the `--samtools`, `--bwa` and `--dust` flags
 ```
 python surveyor input_files /path/to/empty/workdir /path/to/host/reference /path/to/virus/reference /path/to/host+virus/reference --samtools /path/to/samtools --bwa /path/to/bwa --dust /path/to/sdust
 ```

-Finally, an useful flag is --threads, which you can use to specify the number of threads you wish to assign to SurEVirus.
+A useful flag is --threads, which you can use to specify the number of threads you wish to assign to SurEVirus.
 The default is 1.

+If there is a region of the viral or host region one does not wish to consider, these regions can be placed into a BED formatted file and provided to SurEVirus with the `--excluded_regions_bed` option.

+If insert size and read length values are already known, SurEVirus does not need to estimate them, they can be provided with the `---isParams` option.
+The parameters are provided as a comma separated list of 4 values:
+- The Read Length
+- Mean insert size
+- Standard deviation from mean insert size
+- The upper standard deviation from mean insert size ( std.dev calculated only for insert sizes larger than the mean )

+Other options are provided for fine tuning of the insert sizes, clip sizes, allowed alternative alignments.
+Use `surveyor --help` for more information.

 ## Output